 In addition to office psychiatry since 1995, other professional interests include:

 As chair of the Continuing Medical Education (CME) Committee at CPMC, I oversee all continuing education for physicians at the medical center.
 The Committee reviews educational programs to maintain compliance with state and national quality standards, and assures freedom from commercial and other sources of bias.
 To maintain licensure, all physicians in California must complete 25 hours of approved CME each year.
-CPMC's program received "Accreditation with Commendation" last year by our statewide CME oversight agency.
+CPMC's program received "Accreditation with Commendation" at our most recent review by California’s CME oversight agency.

 I've taught psychiatry ever since I was a resident myself.
 From 1996 to 2007, in addition to seeing private patients, I served as Medical Director of the CPMC Mental Health Clinic, a sliding-scale clinic where psychiatrists and clinical psychologists are trained.
 I taught outpatient evaluation, and helped in many crisis situations.
 I favored teaching psychology and psychiatry trainees together, so each discipline could benefit from the other's perspective, and to foster cooperation instead of competition.

 For many years I led two formal seminars at CPMC: a half-year weekly course in dynamic psychotherapy at CPMC.
 I also organized a seminar in "Psychiatric Controversies" and gave guest lectures to the psychology interns.
 I continue to teach a two-month seminar on psychiatric ethics every other year, and all year I meet weekly with one or two psychiatry residents for individual psychotherapy supervision.
 "Supervision" is traditional one-on-one case based learning, a crucial step toward becoming a competent therapist.
 There's nothing like teaching to make you think afresh about your own field.

 Blogging and Other Online Activity